paogemoua/burger/README.md

 [Watch the video for Eat-Da-Burger demo - Option]:
 [Watch the video for Eat-Da-Burger demo - Order]:
 [Watch the video for Eat-Da-Burger demo - Reodering]:
-[Bob's Burgers - Burger of the Day]: http://bobs-burgers.wikia.com/wiki/Burger_of_the_Day
+[Bobs Burgers - Burger of the Day]: http://bobs-burgers.wikia.com/wiki/Burger_of_the_Day